oneapi-src/oneDAL/_sources/dev_guide/algorithms/optimization-solvers/solvers/stochastic-average-gradient-accelerated-method.rst.txt

      - Description
    * - ``gradientTable``
      - Not applicable
-     - Numeric table of size :math:`n \times p` which represents :math:`G_0` matrix that contains gradients of :math:`F_i(\theta)`, :math:`1, \ldots, n` at the initial point :math:`\theta_0 \in R^p`.
+     - A numeric table of size :math:`n \times p` which represents :math:`G_0` matrix that contains gradients of :math:`F_i(\theta)`, :math:`1, \ldots, n` at the initial point :math:`\theta_0 \in R^p`.

        This input is optional: if the user does not provide the table of gradients for :math:`F_i(\theta)`, :math:`1, \ldots, n`,